tbogdala/mindmeld/README.md

     eventually provide a way to supply a custom system message to help users customize things further.
 * NOTE: /narrator replies cannot be continued as the narrator, currently.
 * BUG: any file can be added as a model, such as `img.png`. :(
+* Streaming text generation.
+* More efficiently pack prompt by tokenizing things first.

 ### Road to Github upload:

-1) Lore book support
-2) More models to auto-download with option to supply a URL to a GGUF
+1) More models to auto-download with option to supply a URL to a GGUF
+2) When creating a first log, fill in some default settings and use Vox for a default character.
 3) Setup 'safe' defaults for models when using the auto-download option.
+4) Ensure first-run experience is satisfactory for a first dev version release.